mumahendras3/slackbuilds/README.md

 # slackbuilds
-SlackBuild scripts that I use locally at my computer (some of them are also submitted to [SBo](https://slackbuilds.org)).
+SlackBuild scripts that I use locally at my computer.